CAVEconnectome/PyChunkedGraph/README.md

 The ChunkedGraph is built on Google Cloud BigTable.
 A BigTable instance is required to use this ChunkedGraph implementation.

+### Environmental Variables
+There are three environmental variables that need to be set to connect to a chunkgraph:

+> GOOGLE_APPLICATION_CREDENTIALS

+Location of the google-secret.json file.

+> BIGTABLE_PROJECT

+Name of the Google Cloud project name.

+> BIGTABLE_INSTANCE

+Name of the Bigtable Instance ID.
+(Default is 'pychunkedgraph')
 ### Ingest

 `/ingest` provides examples for ingest scripts.
 The ingestion pipeline designed to use the output of the seunglab's agglomeration pipeline but can be adjusted to use alternative data sources.